 STATEMENT OF COMMITMENT

-The Board continues to lead the Group in striving to achieve the highest standards of business integrity, ethics and corporate governance, in the pursuit of its strategic and business objectives.
+The Board endeavours for the Group to achieve the highest standards of business integrity, ethics and corporate governance, in the pursuit of its strategic and business objectives.
 The Board also encourages the executive team to conduct the business of the Group with prudence, transparency, integrity and accountability.

 BOARD OF DIRECTORS

-At the date of this report, Murray & Roberts had a unitary Board with nine directors, of whom seven are independent non-executive directors and two are executive directors.
+At the date of this report, Murray & Roberts had a unitary Board with 12 directors, of whom 10 are independent non-executive directors and two are executive directors.
 The composition of the Board promotes a balance of authority and prevents any one director from exercising undue influence over decision-making.

-The Board is the Group’s highest governing authority and has ultimate responsibility for corporate governance across the Group.
+The Board is the Group’s highest governing body and has ultimate responsibility for corporate governance across the Group.
 It appreciates that strategy, risk, performance and sustainability are interdependent and the Board is responsible for approving the strategic direction of the Group, which addresses and integrates each of these elements.
-The Board is governed by a charter (“the Board Charter”) that sets out its accountability, responsibility and duty to the Group through the Company.
+The Board is governed by a charter, the Board Charter, that sets out its accountability, responsibility and duty to the Group through the Company.

 Each member of the Board has a fiduciary duty to act in the best interests of the Company and, in discharging such duty, ensures that the Company performs in the best interests of its stakeholders.

-The Company’s stakeholders include its shareholders, clients, partners, employees, regulators and the communities in which it operates.
+The Company’s stakeholders include its shareholders, clients, partners, employees, regulators and the societies in which it operates.